A Linear Temporal Logic of Frequencies on Series of Events: Reasoning about series of events

 \paragraph{Global star operator $\bstar$.} Finally, a star formula $\bstar_{q}\fOne$ expresses that, according to a given well-defined probability distribution associated with our series, there is a time $t$ s.t.~at least $q$ observations make $\fOne$ true at $t$.
 Notably, ``stars are blind'' in the sense that this operator is independent of both the actual experimental observation and the current time we are in (i.e.,~$t$).

-\begin{ex} If the coin is (relatively) unbiased we have that, for any observation and at any time we have probability $\frac{1}{2}$ (so also greater \emph{or equal} than $\frac{1}{2}$) of obtaining head ($\head$), we have that the star formula $\star_{\frac{1}{2}}\head$ is satisfied.
+\begin{ex} If the coin is (relatively) unbiased , for any observation and at any time we have probability $\frac{1}{2}$ (so also greater \emph{or equal} than $\frac{1}{2}$) of obtaining head ($\head$).
+This is expressed by the satisfaction of formula $\star_{\frac{1}{2}}\head$ at every time $t_m$.
 Similarly, if the coin is (relatively) biased and returns $\head$ only $\frac{1}{3}$ of the times, then clearly for any time of any actual observation the star formula $\star_{q} \head$ is satisfied when $q\leq \frac{1}{3}$. \end{ex}